John F. Goodman: U.S. Army and the Vietnam War

-Goodman began his military service in 1967 in the United States Army.
+Goodman began his military service in 1967 in the U.S. Army.
 His first combat tour was in South Vietnam as a member of a 1st Infantry Division Long Range Reconnaissance Patrol team.
 He earned a Bronze Star with "V" Device, the Soldier's Medal, and the Purple Heart while in the Vietnam War.
 He transferred to the U.S. Army Reserve in 1969.

 Professional football

 Goodman was drafted by the New Orleans Saints in 1967, before he left for service in South Vietnam.
 He had to defer until returning from active duty service.
 Goodman played professional football for the very briefly prior to entering the United States Marine Corps in 1971.
 His football career ended after a clavicle injury.

 Marine Corps service

 Goodman did not find working in the corporate world to his liking.
 "I needed to be working toward something more important than myself or a bottom line."
 In 1971, he joined the United States Marine Corps.

 Following his commissioning in December 1971, Goodman became a Naval Aviator in May 1973 at Naval Air Station Meridian, and was assigned to Marine Corps Air Station Yuma, where he completed flight training in the A-4 Skyhawk.
 In November 1973 he was assigned to Marine Attack Squadron 223.
 He later served as a Forward Air Controller with 3rd Battalion 6th Marines at Camp Lejuene.
 He graduated from the Marine Corps Weapons and Tactics Instructor School, the United States Air Force Weapons School, and United States Navy Fighter Weapons School (also known as TOPGUN).
 In 1979, he transferred to MAWTS-1 as an instructor and the A-4 Department Head.
 After graduating with honors from Marine Corps Command and Staff College, Goodman reported to Marine Corps Air Station El Toro, and he served as the operations officer for VMA-214; and later as the director of safety, standardization, and tactics for Marine Aircraft Group 13.

 From 1985 to 1986, Goodman was the Assistant Division Air Officer for 3d Marine Division, then returned to El Toro after conversion training to the F/A-18 Hornet.
 After serving as the executive officer of the VMFA-531, the Assistant Group Operations Officer for Marine Combat Crew Readiness Training Group 10, and the group operations officer for Marine Aircraft Group 11, he assumed command of VMFA-531 on 28 October 1988.